• THE METAVERSE: All Around Us

 While this page is intended to focus more on the Metaverse, this is a good primer related to cryptocurrencies.
 Several episodes, very accessible.

-I like this podcast host because he is always thinking about where things can go.
+I like this podcast host because the host is always thinking about where things can go.
 NFTs are a big part of the Metaverse, not limited to just jpgs - some have a utility function which is often explored on this podcast.
+Jarrod is a little raw and sporadic, but his core ideas are worth listening to.

 Welcome to the Metaverse